-We prioritise the New Zealand market for stewardship activities, particularly in respect of corporate governance, climate change, and for (in the NZ context) emerging areas such as modern slavery and natural capital.
-This is because we believe that, as a relatively large investor in a small market, we can provide leadership and have an influence.
+We prioritise the New Zealand market for direct stewardship activities, both with investee companies and through participating in local initiatives, particularly in respect of corporate governance, climate change, and for (in the NZ context) emerging areas such as modern slavery and natural capital.
 We prioritise companies and sectors where we have large investments in NZ and we prioritise NZX50 companies.

-(B) We prioritise the companies in our portfolio most significantly connected to sustainability outcomes.
-Describe how you do this:
+☑ (B) We prioritise the companies in our portfolio most significantly connected to sustainability outcomes.

 We are working with other Government-owned investors on a collaborative initiative to engage with New Zealand companies on climate change.
-We have released a joint position statement on climate change and will engage directly with large New Zealand companies, initially those listed on the NZX50
+We have released a joint position statement on climate change and will engage directly with large New Zealand companies, initially those listed on the NZX50 (https://nzsuperfund.nz/assets/Uploads/CFI_Climate_Change_Position_Statement_May_2023.pdf).

-(https://nzsuperfund.nz/assets/Uploads/CFI\Climate\Change\Position\Statement\May\2023.pdf).

 Our engagements with individual New Zealand companies will be prioritized according to the highest emitting NZX50 companies, seeking to:

-\understand their progress on climate change awareness, capability and commitments;
+understand their progress on climate change awareness, capability and commitments;

-\understand how they are meeting regulatory requirements on climate-related disclosures and reporting;
+understand how they are meeting regulatory requirements on climate-related disclosures and reporting;

-\support companies to prepare for the transition by sharing knowledge of climate change risks and opportunities from the institutional investor perspective;
+support companies to prepare for the transition by sharing knowledge of climate change risks and opportunities from the institutional investor perspective;

-\understand how companies' plans will align with our net zero commitments over time.
+understand how companies' plans will align with our net zero commitments over time.